MailOnline/json-schema-test/README.md

 ##### options

+- _description_ - optional top level suite name (passed to top level describe).
 - _suites_ - the map of test suite names and paths to test files.
 Names are used in test report, paths are passed to [glob](https://github.com/isaacs/node-glob) module.
 Instead of glob paths, the array of filenames (objects with `name` and `path` properties) of of actual tests (objects with `name` and `test` properties) can be passed.
-- _only_ - array of files to be tested (only last element of the path and the name without `.json` extension)
+- _only_ - array of files to be tested (only last element of the path and the name without `.json` extension).
-- _skip_ - array of files to skip
+- _skip_ - array of files to skip.
 - _cwd_ - base path for files, passed to glob.
-Use `__dirname` to pass paths relative to the module in `suites` option
+Use `__dirname` to pass paths relative to the module in `suites` option.
-- _hideFolder_ - don't show this folder name in test reports (files will be shown without folder)
+- _hideFolder_ - don't show this folder name in test reports (files will be shown without folder).
 - _timeout_ - mocha test timeout in ms, 2000 by default.